ixjlyons/embed-pyqtgraph-tutorial/README.rst

 * Write a custom QWidget class which takes on the UI and populates the embedded pyqtgraph widget (``application.py``)

-Here is a list of the files here with a description of what they are doing:
+The example provided displays a `PlotWidget`_ with some data and a QCheckBox to enable/disable mouse control of the plot.

 .. image:: screenshot.png